todorus/dionysos/README.md

 Roadmap
 ========

-_Planned releases and their featureset.
+_Planned releases and their featureset (subject to change).
 When a version number is in front of the feature, it was implemented in that version.
 Documentation will probably lag behind_

 API
 ---